harmin-parra/pytest-webtest-extras/docs/description.rst

 * Source of the webpage where the screenshot was taken.

 The plugin doesn't take screenshots automatically.
-Explicit calls need to be make to the plugin API.
+Explicit calls need to be made to the plugin API.

 **pytest-webtest-extras** integrates with: